captionpoint/captionpoint-plays/THE-ROOMMATE.md

 and children without parents
 - What?
 Well
-what we do is, we provide orphans with things they generally lack like pain au chocolat and bicycles and vegetables and small hats and the right Idnds of love.
+what we do is, we provide orphans with things they generally lack like pain au chocolat and bicycles and vegetables nrrnnnOOCM
+ 71
+and small hats
+and the right kinds of love.
 And love requires money.
-All kinds of love, but especially the right Idnds.
+All kinds of love, but especially the right kinds.
-There can be no love of any Idnds without money.
+There can be no love of any kinds without money.
-(Beat - this comes from a personalplace.)
+(Beat - this comes from a personal place.)
 (SHARON thinks about her life as she speaks, and she gets emotional, and it's actually weirdly honest and raw.)
-Think about what it is to be alone. lt is a late night somewhere wherever you are and you are alone.
+Think about what it is to be alone.
+It is a late night somewhere
+wherever you are
+and you are alone.
 Think about the objects you arrange around you.